 A little levity and laughter to lighten the mood is a great way to start a new year.
-This is one of a series of fun joke hubs that you can share with the kids in your life.
-Other Joke Hubs include Christmas Riddles, Valentine's Day Riddles, and others.
-If you have some rip roaring winter riddles to add to the ones listed here, feel free to include them in the comment section at the end.
+This is one of several of my fun joke articles that you can share with the kids in your life.
+My other joke articles include Christmas riddles, Valentine's Day riddles, and others.
+If you have some rip-roaring winter riddles to add to the ones listed here, feel free to include them in the comment section at the end.

 Winter Riddles Are Always Good for a Laugh

 But Which Answer Is the "Correct" Answer?